TriMPham98/tank-rougue/README.md

 ![End Game](/public/assets/images/endGame.png)

-A roguelike tank game built with React and Three.js where you control a tank in a procedurally generated world, fighting enemy tanks and collecting power-ups.
+A roguelike tank game built with React and Three.js where you control a tank in a procedurally generated world, fight enemy tanks and customize with secondary weapons.

 ## Features